jgroom33/vmware_rest_code_generator/README.md

-# vmware_rest code generator
+# Ansible collection code generator

-We use this repository to generate the vmware_rest collection.
+We use this repository to generate the ansible modules.

 ## Requirements